vaquarkhan/microservices-recipes-a-free-gitbook/CONTRIBUTING.md

 #### **??
 Real-World Case Studies**
 - **Implementation experiences** using patterns from this book
-- **Production lessons learned** applying Adaptive Granularity Governance: The Khan Microservice Pattern
+- **Production lessons learned** applying Adaptive Granularity Governance: The Khan Microservice Pattern™
 - **Success stories** and transformation journeys
 - **Anonymous case studies** from your organization (with proper anonymization)